Our Inclusion Lead is Mr M Salmon

 How do school manage the administering of medicines?

 St Paul’s staff undertake regular training to equip them to deal with known medical needs within school such as Asthma.
 Teaching Assistants are first aid trained.

 Only prescribed medicines are administered in school.
 Parents are required to complete a medicine form before any will be given.
 These can be found at the school office.

-Below is a link to Stockport Council’s Support for Children with Additional Needs’ web page where you can find out more information and find links to services involved in SEN support.
+Below is a link to Stockport Council’s Support for Children with Additional Needs’ web page where you can find out more information and find links to services involved in SEND support.